-• The course aims to strengthen the ability of the students to identify and apply the suitable data structure for the given real-world problem.
+The course aims to strengthen the ability of the students to identify and apply the suitable data structure for the given real-world problem.
 It enables them to gain knowledge in practical applications of data structures.

-Course Outcomes: At the end of the course, Student will be able to
+Course Outcomes: After competition of this course, the student will be able to

-CO1: Apply Linear Data Structures for organizing the data efficiently (Apply)
+CO1: Apply Linear Data Structures for organizing the data efficiently (Apply-L3)

-CO2: Apply Non-Linear Data Structures to organize data efficiently (Apply)
+CO2: Apply Non-Linear Data Structures to organize data efficiently (Apply-L3)

 CO3: Develop and implement hashing techniques for solving problems.
-(Apply)
+(Apply-L3)